William Genovese

 William Genovese is a former greyhat hacker turned security professional, who goes by the alias illwill.

 History

 In the early 2000s, Genovese was a former figure in a loose-knit group of computer hackers who called themselves illmob. illmob.org, that was a security community website ran by Genovese, which, at the time, had many high-profile incidents related to it.

 Genovese now works as a private security consultant involved in the computer security industry, doing penetration testing, phishing, OSINT threat intel, mitigation.
 He is also a contributor to the Metasploit project.

 Website controversy

-In 2003, Genovese's website was the first to release 0day code that exploited the MS03-026 Windows RPC vulnerability, which was later used by unknown hackers to create variants of the W32/Blaster Worm.
+In 2003, Genovese's website was the first to release zero-day code that exploited the MS03-026 Windows RPC vulnerability, which was later used by unknown hackers to create variants of the W32/Blaster Worm.
 In response, Genovese released a tool he coded to remove the worm from infected Windows PC's.